DocNow/twarc/README.md

 ## Archive

-In addition to `twarc.py` when you install twarc you will also get a `twarc-archive.py` command line tool.
+In addition to `twarc.py` when you install twarc you will also get the `twarc-archive.py` command line tool.
 This uses twarc as a library to periodically collect data matching a particular search query.
-It's useful if you don't necessarily want to collect tweets as they happen with the streaming api, and are content to perhaps run it every day (perhaps) from cron to collect what you can.
+It's useful if you don't necessarily want to collect tweets as they happen with the streaming api, and are content to run it periodically from cron to collect what you can.
+You will want to adjust the schedule so that it at least runs every 7 days (the search API window), and often enough to match the volume of tweets being collected.
 The script will keep the files organized, and is smart enough to use the most recent file to determine when it can stop collecting so there are no duplicates.

+For example this will collect all the tweets mentioning the word "ferguson" from the search API and write them to a unique file in `/mnt/tweets/ferguson`.

-    twarc-archive.py
+    twarc-archive.py ferguson /mnt/tweets/ferguson

 ## Use as a Library